East India Cafe

 East India Cafe made us wonder what is it with Cheltenham and good Indian food at the moment.
 The town is definitely on an Indian Food high (especially if you include Bangladesh and Pakistan’s contributions).
 And Ceylon’s at Coconut Tree.

-The menu reads well, too although drinks are called ‘libations’ which is rarely forgivable (see also The Find).
+The menu reads well, too although drinks are called ‘libations’ which is rarely forgivable (for this sort of nonsense, see also The Find).
 In fact, the drinks are a bit of a mixed bag.
 Cocktails are good and there are some well-chosen gins on the list.
-On the other hand, beers are a bit generic and dull (Cobra etc).
+On the other hand, beers are generic and dull (Cobra etc).
 There’s an opportunity missed to bring in some interesting IPAs, to match the quality of the food.

 East India Cafe has a fixed price structure, with tasting menus at £49.95, including a vegetarian 7 course.
 A two course dinner is £29.95 / 3 course £33.95.
 Bear in mind you’re in for various amuse bouches and other treats, so two courses actually means more than that.